Wayside: A Serial Novel - Episode 4

 Upon arriving at Bonfire Pavilion, Ben handed Kevin an N95.

 “What’s this?”
-Kevin broke the silence that had fallen between them since they left the mural to board the tram.
+Kevin broke the silence that had hung heavy in the air between them since they'd left the mural.

 Ben didn’t answer.
 He waited, watching Kevin until he unsealed the plastic sleeve and pulled the respirator out, turning it over in his hands.
 “Oh.”

-“Put it on before we enter the pavilion.”
-Ben said as he donned a respirator of his own.
-It wasn’t a request.
+“Put it on before we enter the pavilion,” Ben said as he donned a respirator of his own.

 “Wait,” said Kevin.
 “You mean people still wear masks outdoors here?”